d0rc/goproxy/README.md

 - `proxy`: Format is `proxy=<path> <target_url>` where:
     - `path`: URL path to match
     - `target_url`: Destination URL to proxy (supports both HTTP and WebSocket)
+- `auth`: Format is `auth=<username> <password>` for Basic Authentication
+- `fallback_path`: Path to serve when a static file is not found (e.g., for SPA routing)
+- `redirect`: Redirects all requests to the specified domain while preserving paths and query parameters

 ### Example Configuration